jwangjie/SDC-LaneLines-P1/README.md

 Overview
 ---

-When we drive, we use our eyes to decide where to go.
-The lines on the road that show us where the lanes are act as our constant reference for where to steer the vehicle.
-Naturally, one of the first things we would like to do in developing a self-driving car is to automatically detect lane lines using an algorithm.

-In this project you will detect lane lines in images using Python and OpenCV.
-OpenCV means "Open-Source Computer Vision", which is a package that has many useful tools for analyzing images.
+This is the first project of the Udacity "Self-Driving Car" Nanoprogram.
+In this project you are required to detect lane lines in images using Python 3 and OpenCV.
+I learned a lot as a robotisist with Mechanical Engineering background.
+This document will cover a quick reflection of the project, and tips for solving both technical and software setting issues.

-To complete the project, two files will be submitted: a file containing project code and a file containing a brief write up explaining your solution.
-We have included template files to be used both for the [code](https://github.com/udacity/CarND-LaneLines-P1/blob/master/P1.ipynb) and the [writeup](https://github.com/udacity/CarND-LaneLines-P1/blob/master/writeup_template.md).The code file is called P1.ipynb and the writeup template is writeup_template.md

-To meet specifications in the project, take a look at the requirements in the [project rubric](https://review.udacity.com/#!/rubrics/322/view)

-Creating a Great Writeup
+Reflection
 ---

-For this project, a great writeup should provide a detailed response to the "Reflection" section of the [project rubric](https://review.udacity.com/#!/rubrics/322/view).
-There are three parts to the reflection:
+An OpenCV based vision pipeline was developed for detecting lane lines and then drawing averaged boundary lines in the road videos.
+The pipeline can be developed

 1. Describe the pipeline